Southport F.C.: Non-League football: from 1978

-The 1992–93 season was one of the most important seasons in the clubs recent history.
-Southport impressively won the league with 96 points and once again scoring 100 goals and tasted success in two more cup competitions and an excellent FA Cup run took them through to the second round proper for the first time since 1968.
+The 1992–93 season was one of the most important seasons in the club's recent history.
+Southport won the league with 96 points and once again scoring 100 goals and succeeded in two more cup competitions and a FA Cup run, which took them through to the second round proper for the first time since 1968.

 In 1998 the club had its first (and only) trip to Wembley, when they lost 1–0 to Cheltenham Town in the final of the FA Trophy.
 10,000 Southport fans made the trip to London to see the match.

 Southport (in yellow) vs Kidderminster Harriers at Haig Avenue, 22 November 2005.

 The club were relegated back to the Northern Premier League at the end of the 2002–03 season.
 They became founder members of the new Conference North in 2004–05, and were the league's first Champions, earning promotion back to the newly renamed Conference National.
 In the 2005–06 season, Southport spent much of their time at the bottom of the table, but managed to secure survival with a five-game unbeaten run culminating in a 1–1 away draw with third-placed Grays Athletic on 25 April.
 The manager at the time, Liam Watson, stated that this feat was more impressive than their title winning accomplishments the season before.